rust-lang/rfcs/text/3127-trim-paths.md

 ## Changing handling of sysroot path in `rustc`

-The virtualisation of sysroot files to `/rustc/[commit hash]/library/...` was done at compiler bootstrapping, specifically when
+The remapping of sysroot paths to `/rustc/[commit hash]/library/...` was done when std and core libraries are compiled by Rust's release CI.
+Unless [`build-std`](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) is specified, these pre-compiled artifacts are used.
-`remap-debuginfo = true` in `config.toml`.
-This is done for Rust distribution on all channels.

-At `rustc` runtime (i.e. compiling some code), we try to correlate this virtual path to a real path pointing to the file on the local file system.
+Most of the time, these paths are never handled by `rustc`, since they are in the debuginfo of pre-compiled binaries to be directly copied by the linker.
+However, sometimes (such as when compiling monomorphised functions), `rustc` does pick up these metadata.
+When this happens, `rustc` tries to correlate this virtual path to a real path pointing to the file on the local file system.
-Currently the result is represented internally as if the path was remapped by a `--remap-path-prefix`, from local `rust-src` path to the virtual path.
+Currently the result is represented internally as if the path was remapped by a `--remap-path-prefix`, from local `rust-src` path to the virtual path `/rustc/[commit hash]/library/...`.
-Only the virtual name is ever emitted for metadata or codegen.
+Only the virtual path is ever emitted for metadata or codegen.
 We want to change this behaviour such that, when `rust-src` source files can be discovered, the virtual path is discarded and therefore the local path will be embedded, unless there is a `--remap-path-prefix` that causes this local path to be remapped in the usual way.